-The second annual Creative Economy Week, hosted in partnership by Arts Wisconsin and the League of Wisconsin Municipalities, will take place May 13-20, 2017, focusing on civic engagement through the arts, creativity, and public art.
+The second annual Creative Economy Week, hosted in partnership by Arts Wisconsin and the League of Wisconsin Municipalities, is happening May 13-20, 2017, focusing on civic engagement through the arts, creativity, and public art.

 Creative Economy Week is a great way to celebrate the blossoming creative economy movement in Wisconsin, through social media and interaction across the state and share the ways in which the arts play a vital role in our everyday lives.